 As for the ancient part, well, like the fast-growing ivy colleges in the US, it turns out that Petra’s not as old as it looks.
 The Treasury has celebrated a mere two thousand or so birthdays, a cheeky child with freckles when compared to the crumbly Egyptian Pyramids or the rocky giants of Stonehenge.

 Right now, though, I have more than a few thousand years to worry about.
 I have about fifteen minutes.

 The flashlight from an official brings me back to the present and I rally the sinews of my less than heroic muscles and attempt to stride but tend to hobble towards the exit.

-Petra, as you probably don’t need me to tell you, is incredible.
+Is Petra worth visiting?
+You probably don’t need me to spell out that my answer is yes.
 You may need me to tell you that it is vast.
 This city, built by the Naboteans, “inherited” by the Romans, lived in by the Bedouins and “discovered” by the Swiss – is colossal.
 Huge.
 A Roman-style theatre designed for around 3000 people registers as something of an afterthought, dwarfed as it is by everything else there is to see.

-Petra spreads over 250 square kilometres (depending upon your source) – and the only realistic way in – and out – is by foot.
+Petra spreads over 250 square kilometres – and the only realistic way in – and out – is by foot.

 In fact, transport in Petra has become something of a political circus, with a near farcical arrangement of options.
 In the past, local Bedouin on horseback would charge through the kilometre-long gorge, with travellers crammed into their wagons behind.
 As Petra’s fame and popularity grew, however, problems arose since the gorge, or siq did not grow one inch.